YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/1_Pull_Requests/README.md

 This time, you will see that you have plenty of _pull requests_ left to use.
 However, if you need more, you will either have to wait for 6 hours, or use a subscription plan.

+This directory contains a script _check_pull_rate.sh_ that you can use to check how many pull requests the anonymous user has left.